pangpang20/docs.getdbt.com/website/docs/docs/core/pip-install.md

 To install or use packages within your virtual environment:

 - Activate the virtual environment to add its specific Python and `pip` executables to your shell’s PATH.
 This ensures you use the environment’s isolated setup.

-You can run the following commands to activate your virtual environment.
+   Select your operating system and run the following commands to activate it:

 - Select your operating system to activate your virtual environment.